SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 >   * 3.2.2 Page size
 >   * 3.2.3 Page types
 >   * 3.2.4 Database metadata
+>   * 3.2.5 Structure of freelist
+> * 3.3 Journal File Structure
+>   * 3.3.1 Rollback Journal
+>     * 3.3.1.1 Segment header structure
+>     * 3.3.1.2 Log record structure
+>   * 3.3.2 Statement journal
+>   * 3.3.3 Multi-database transaction journal, the master journal

+> Questions I have
+>
+> 1. Seems like SQLite does not store the type of a page in the page itself, why?

 # 3.1 Database Naming Conventions